deutsche-nationalbibliothek/webarchive-charts/README.md

 # Install the mocked ils and the playback to the minikube
 ```

+Note: If you need to interoperate with the docker-host inside the minikube, run `eval $(minikube docker-env)`.

 ## Start with Open Shift

 This assumes you have an aras interface (which exists probably only a the DNB).